planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-Once the styles are loaded, they are merely stored in GeoServer - They are available, but not associated with any layers.
-(Don't let their namesakes fool you).

-Our next step is to link the styles with corresponding layers.
+Once the styles are loaded, they are merely stored in GeoServer, but not associated with any layers.
+The next step is to link the styles with their appropriate layer.

-Warning: If an SLD has references that are specific to a certain layer (for example, attribute names or geometries), associating that style with another layer may cause unexpected behavior or errors.

-    Navigate to the Layers page by clicking on Layers under Data on the left side of the page.
+  Navigate to the Layers page.

-    Click on the earth:cities layer to edit its configuration.
+  Click the earth:cities layer to edit its configuration.

-    Click on the Publishing tab.
+  Click the Publishing tab.

   Scroll down to the Default style drop down list.
-Select the option to display the cities style. you should see that the legend changes.
+Change the entry to display the Cities style.
+You will see that the legend changes.

 --------------------------------------------------